beatho/EndogenousP2PMarket/README.md

 ### Mandatory
 - import the module by using : import EndoCuda
-- an interface (*here name resolution*) that store all data for N agents, B buses, L branches, and Lconst csontrainted branches (optional) : study case, computation's parameters and solver is created by **resolution = EndoCuda.interface(N, B, L, Lconst)**
+- an interface (*here named resolution*) that store all data for N agents, B buses, L branches, and Lconst csontrainted branches (optional) : study case, computation's parameters and solver is created by **resolution = EndoCuda.interface(N, B, L, Lconst)**
 - each data must be set by methods (ex : setPower, setCostFunction ....)
 - solve by using :
     - **solveMarketFromInterface(interface resolution, string MethodName)** : for a DC market
     - **solveACFromInterface(interface resolution, string MethodName)** : for a AC market
     - **solvePFFromInterface(interface resolution, string MethodName)** : for a Power Flow
+- display informations by using **interface.display(Id)**, (Id = 0 shows all, Id > 12 shows effect for each Id)
+- get result by using methods (ex : getPn, getTrade)

 ## Data
 Data come from serveral open sources data bases, scripts to convert these data into usable files are in the data folder :